filisko/testable-functions/README.md

 // ----- inside a PHP Unit test ------
 use PHPUnit\Framework\Assert;

-// this should be passed to the constructor of the class under test
 $functions = new \Filisko\FakeFunctions([
     'file_exists' => true,
     'is_dir' => function(string $path)  {